litchipi/blog/posts/rust/containers_in_rust/part7.md

 than if they all have 1024.
 The great range of values allows for fine tuning of this value.

-More informations on CPU sharing can be found [on this article of redhat][redhat_article]
+More information on CPU sharing can be found [on this article of redhat][redhat_article]

 ## Rlimit

 Rlimit is a system used to restrict a single process.
-It's focus is more centered around what this process can do than what realtime system ressources it consumes.
+It's focus is more centered around what this process can do than what realtime system resources it consumes.

 For details on rlimit you can check [this great article][rlimit_article] from which I extracted the list of all the rlimits available: